unomena/restlet-sites/modules/org.restlet/learn/guide/2.3/introduction/whats-new/2.2/index.md

 ### Deprecated API features

-The next step is to look at each deprecated feature and look in the Javadocs at the preferred alternative in version ${restlet-version-minor}.
+The next step is to look at each deprecated feature and look in the Javadocs at the preferred alternative in version 2.2.